VM-Mobile-SDK/nextgen-adsdk-ios-release/README.md

 # nextgen-adsdk-ios-release
 This package contains the frameworks for using Aditions nextgen AdSDK for iOS.

+## Authorization

+* Pick a github account that has read access to the repo containing the release.
+* Generate a private access token for this account.
+* Update your ~/.netrc file.

+Your ~/.netrc file should contain an entry like this

+´´´
+machine api.github.com login <your-github-account-name> password <your-github-private-access-token>
+´´´

 ## Adding the package

 1. In Xcode, select "Add Package" from the File menu.
-2. In the dialogue, paste the URL to this repo.
+1. In the dialogue, paste the URL to this repo.
-3. Make sure to only include the base URL, e.g. `https://github.com/VM-Mobile-SDK/nextgen-adsdk-ios-release`
+1. Make sure to only include the base URL, e.g. `https://github.com/VM-Mobile-SDK/nextgen-adsdk-ios-release`
-4. When prompted for authorization, select login -> Use Github Account
+1. When prompted for authorization, select login -> Use Github Account
-5. Login by providing the account you use to access this repo and a valid personal access token
+1. Login by providing the account you use to access this repo and a valid personal access token

+If Xcode can see the package but fails to download the framework binaries, then it's likely that your authorization for the github API did fail.
+Doublecheck your .netrc configuration, see section 'Authorization' above.

 Xcode will then add the package as a dependency.

 ## Compile Time Settings